roopksaini/itwin-cli-manual/docs/user-stories/imodel-create.md

 ## Scenario

-As a user, I want to create an iModel for a new project, set its geographic extents, and later expand those extents as the project scope evolves.
+As a user, I want to create an iModel inside a new iTwin, set its geographic extents, and later expand those extents as the model scope evolves.
 This allows me to adjust the iModel boundaries without needing to recreate it.

 *Note: Setting the extents is optional when creating an iModel.
 In this user story, we demonstrate how to adjust extents after the initial creation.*

 ## Steps

 1. **Create an iModel with initial extents**: Start by creating the iModel with basic details, including an initial geographic extent.
-2. **Refine the iModel by expanding the extents**: As the project scope becomes clearer, update the iModel’s extents to fully capture the project area.
+2. **Refine the iModel by expanding the extents**: As the model scope becomes clearer, update the iModel’s extents to fully capture the project area.

 ## Commands Used